YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Text response:

-> Do subclasses belong in this use of the Abstraction-Occurrence pattern?
+> Is generalization the correct way to model this use of the Abstraction-Occurrence pattern?

 Level 4: Resource response with Reference: